yeseen/CarND-Traffic-Sign-Classifier-Project/README.md

 ---
 ### Writeup

-This is my writeup for the Traffic Sign Classifier Project! and here is a link to my [project code](https://github.com/yeseen/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier.ipynb)
+This is my writeup for the Traffic Sign Classifier Project!
+And, here is a link to my [project code](https://github.com/yeseen/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration